fredoliveira/commonplace/README.md

 There's a number of specs to test out the Commonplace functionality available on the `spec` directory.
 In order to run these tests, use the `rake` utility in the commonplace root folder.
 Green is good, red is bad.
 You shouldn't see any red.

 You can also use `autotest` if you're so inclined.
 Running `autotest` in the commonplace root folder automatically monitors your spec files for changes and runs tests automatically.
 You can see the output in your terminal.

+### Contributing

+This being an open source project, you are quite welcome to contribute by sending in your patches and pull requests - I'm quite open to that, as long as you don't detract Commonplace from the main goal of being simple, clean and objective.

+If you want to contribute financially because you find this to be a neat tool (which makes me quite glad, I'll say), please consider donating 1 dollar per day to [Save the Children](http://www.savethechildren.org/) (or your favorite charity) instead.
+I'm fortunate enough to be able to do this for free, and there's people who'd make better use of your hard earned money.
+Thank you!